Resources on COVID-19

 Video Conferencing 101

-If your office is continuing operations through the pandemic, video conferencing can help keep up team spirits and aid efficiency.
-Even if your office isn’t teleconferencing as part of its quarantine operations, it’s a good idea to familiarize yourself with these popular platforms because you could be invited to participate in a meeting on one of them.
+Even if your office hasn't used video conferencing as part of its quarantine operations, it’s a good idea to familiarize yourself with these popular platforms because you could be invited to participate in a meeting on one of them.

 - Zoom is easy to learn and use.
 It allows for anyone with a link to join a meeting, so it is a good option when you need to communicate with someone from outside your company.
 The basic account, which allows for meetings with more than three participants for up to 40 minutes, is free.
 If you’ve never used Zoom, sign up here.
 Find help here.
 The Michigan Supreme Court offers each seated circuit, district, and probate judge a Zoom Enterprise license.
 Instructions for trial courts getting started with Zoom meetings can be found here.
 The Supreme Court Administrative Office has provided detailed instructions for using Zoom to conduct online mediation and has provided more Zoom resources in their Virtual Courtroom Resource Center.